argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 db = lancedb.connect("./lancedb")
 ```

-We should see a folder in our current working directory.
+As we execute the code, a new folder should materialize in our current working directory, signaling the successful creation of our vector database.

 #### Instantiate the fine-tuned model

-Let's load our fine-tuned model using `sentence-transformers` registry:
+Now that our vector database is set up, it's time to load our fine-tuned model.
+We'll utilize the `sentence-transformers` registry to load the model, unlocking its capabilities and preparing it for action:

 ```python
 import torch